Good for All,

 All for Good

 The Economics of Mutuality Foundation organizes regional events, thought leadership, education, and research to advance the Economics of Mutuality operating model as a practical means of delivering stakeholder capitalism.
-We orchestrate cross-sector stakeholders to create profitable solutions for the problems of people, place, and planet.
+We catalyze systemic transformation to bring flourishing to communities and nature through Mutual Living Labs.

 OUR APPROACH